What are Terpenes? Top 7 Hemp Terpene & Their Properties

 - Popular strains - Pumpkin Pie, Grapefruit

 Caryophyllene is a peppery-scented terpene that is also found in black pepper, cloves, and cinnamon.
-It is a potent anti-inflammatory agent and has also been shown to reduce anxiety and depression.
+It is a potent anti-inflammatory agent and has also been shown to potentially reduce stress and manage mood.

 - Boiling point - 160 Degree Celsius

 - Commonly Found in - Pepper, Cloves, and Basil

 - Health Benefits - Antioxidants, Pain relief Sleep aid